-- Develop and administer the College's Affirmative Action Plan. - Develop and set College-wide affirmative action hiring goals. - Monitor College compliance and fulfill all affirmative action reporting requirements. - Disseminate the affirmative action policy to employees in the College. - Inform the President of progress on affirmative action and equal opportunity goals and report potential concerns. - Act as the affirmative action liaison between the College, MMB, and the Governor's Office. - Determine the need for affirmative action training within the College.
-Develop training goals and content with internal and external resources. - Review and recommend changes in policies, procedures, programs, and physical accommodations to implement affirmative action and equal opportunity. - Develop innovative programs to attract and retain individuals from protected groups and veterans in the College. - Support and recruit racial/ethnic minorities, individuals with disabilities, and females for employment, promotion, and training opportunities. - Manage the College's pre-hire review process. - Review requests for non-affirmative hires in the Monitoring the Hiring process and refer unresolved issues to the Commissioner for final decision. - Ensure supervisors and managers are making good faith efforts to recruit and retain qualified candidates and employees from protected groups and veterans.
+- Develop and administer the College's Affirmative Action Plan. - Develop and set College-wide affirmative action hiring goals. - Monitor College compliance and fulfill all affirmative action reporting requirements. - Disseminate the affirmative action policy to employees in the College. - Inform the President of progress on affirmative action and equal opportunity goals and report potential concerns. - Act as the affirmative action liaison between the College, Minnesota State system office, MMB, and the Governor's Office. - Determine the need for affirmative action training within the College.
+Develop training goals and content with internal and external resources. - Review and recommend changes in policies, procedures, programs, and physical accommodations to implement affirmative action and equal opportunity. - Develop innovative programs to attract and retain individuals from protected groups including women, individuals with disabilities, racial/ethnic minorities and veterans in the College. - Support and recruit racial/ethnic minorities, individuals with disabilities, females and veterans for employment, promotion, and training opportunities. - Manage the College's pre-hire review process. - Review requests for non-affirmative hires in the Monitoring the Hiring process and refer unresolved issues to the Commissioner for final decision. - Ensure supervisors and managers are making good faith efforts to recruit and retain qualified candidates and employees from protected groups including women, individuals with disabilities, racial/ethnic minorities and veterans. - Oversee the administration of the Americans with Disabilities Act Title I and Title II. - Maintain records of requests for reasonable accommodations. - Oversee the administration of the College Diversity Recruitment program.

-- Oversee the administration of the Americans with Disabilities Act Title I and Title II. - Maintain records of requests for reasonable accommodations. - Oversee the administration of the College Diversity Recruitment program. - Comply with state-wide and College anti-discrimination and anti-harassment policies.
+• Comply with State of Minnesota, Minnesota State and College anti-discrimination and antiharassment policies.

 The Affirmative Action Officer is accountable to the College President for program impacts and for ongoing program activities and direction.
-The Affirmative Action Officer oversees the administration of ADA Title II, manages diversity and inclusion initiatives, and other equal opportunity related matters.
-In addition, the AAO ensures that aggregate data and trends of complaints of illegal discrimination in hiring are provided and shared with the Human Resources Director on a quarterly basis.
+In addition, the AAO ensures that aggregate data and trends of complaints of discrimination in hiring are provided and shared with the Human Resources Director and Minnesota State Compliance Officers on a quarterly basis.